spacepy/examples/SpacePy - Cutoff Rigidities.md

 import datetime as dt
 import numpy as np
 from scipy import constants
+import matplotlib as mpl
-import matplotlib.pyplot as plt
+import matplotlib.dates as mpd import matplotlib.pyplot as plt

-import spacepy.datamodel as dm from spacepy import igrf import spacepy.plot as splot import spacepy.time as spt
+import spacepy.datamodel as dm from spacepy import igrf import spacepy.omni as om import spacepy.plot as splot import spacepy.time as spt